 What’s the difference between metal clad cable and armored cable?

-AC cable is also less flexible, which makes it more appropriate for exposed applications that require additional physical protection.
+AC cable's armor of interlocking metal tape is also less flexible than type MC, which makes it more appropriate for exposed applications that require additional physical protection.
 Depending on the product, AC cable has a reputation for having more grease on its armor.

 Can MC cable be used outdoors?